Johanna Expedition

 The Johanna Expedition, or Anjouan Expedition, was a naval operation that occurred in August 1851 during the American anti-slavery patrols off Africa.
-The event was unrelated to slavery and began after the seizure of the merchant ship Maria and her captain at Johanna Island.
+The event was unrelated to slavery and began after the seizure of the merchant ship Maria and her captain at Johanna Island in the Indian Ocean.
 The United States Navy sent a sloop-of-war to free the captain, who was still being held, and to demand compensation for the incident.
 When Sultan Selim refused, the Americans briefly bombarded the island's fortifications.

 Expedition

 In April 1850, the whaler named Maria, of New Bedford, Massachusetts, under a captain named Moores, was one of many American ships that used Johanna city as a port for resupplying before heading back out to sea.
 While doing so, the captain and his crew were seized by the Johannans and the ship was captured.
 When word reached American naval forces, conducting anti-slavery operations off Africa, Captain William Pearson, of the sixteen gun sloop USS Dale proceeded to Johanna.
 It was August 6, 1851 when the Dale arrived off of Matsamudu, the principal port.
 The place was defended by a fort at one side of town and a blockhouse on the other.
 First Captain Pearson warned the British naval forces and civilians in the area of his intentions and then he told the same to American merchantmen on Johanna.
 After this, Pearson demanded that the sultan release Moores and pay $20,000.
 This was impossible as the coffers on the island were nearly empty.
 The sultan had to disregard Captain Pearson's demand of so much money and first offered $500 in cash and another $500 worth of bullocks and trinkets.
 Captain Pearson refused and he moored his ship directly in front of the port, 100 yards from the beach, with eight guns facing the fortifications.